Wint3rmute/baczek.me/content/about.md

 As a confimation of my skills: I've attended [SAE Aero Design 2020](https://www.saeaerodesign.com/) and my team has placed second in the Advance cathegory.

 {{< image src="/sae2020.jpg" title="8th of March 2020.
 Lakeland, FL, USA" >}}

-## CubeSats

-During the summer of 2020 I've started my internship at [SatRevolution](https://satrevolution.com/) - company designing a cubesat satellite platform for commercial and research usage.

-I worked on the telemetry & testing systems, doing some fancy code generation and automating the testing/building processes.
-Gained a great insight into low level and C++ during the internship.
-I am currently working there (as of February 2021).

-{{< image src="/sw1ft.jpg" title="Summer of 2020.
-The SW1FT cubesat I worked on during my internship (artistic vision, duh)" >}}

 ## Linux